Zapper-fi/protocol/docs/api/endpoints/human-readable-transactions/app-timelines.md

 ### `timelineForApp`
+Takes a `slug` parameter and optional `network` filters.
+Returns timeline of events for a specific application including:
+* App-specific transactions
+* Human-readable descriptions
+* Display items such as tokens, NFTs, accounts, and more.
+* Actor details

+### `timelineForApp`

 The `timelineForApp` query takes an app name in the form of a `slug`.
 It returns a `processedDescription` or `description`.
 If returning `description`, `descriptionDisplayItems` such as `TokenDisplayItem` will be used to surface onchain items embedded within the human-readable description.